aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2021/April 2021.md

 - [ ] What is Gender Samvaad ?
 What is its significance ?

 ## 19th April
-- [ ] #significant-personalities : Sri Ramanujacharya ?
 - [ ] What is Vedanta School of Thought ?
 What is Vishishtadvaita ?
 - [ ] What is the speciality if Goa's Uniform Civil Code ?
 How did sustain this long ?
 - [ ] What is International Council on Monuments & Sites (ICOMOS) ?
 What are its funcitons ?
 What is its mandate ?
 Who is its authority ?
 - [ ] What is UNESCO ?
 What are its functions ?
 What is its mandate ?
 Who is its authority ?
 What is UNESCO's World Heritage Committe ?
 Who are its members & how are they elected ?
 - [ ] List of World Heritage Sites in India ?
-- [ ] #reports : Climate Vulnerability Assessment for Adaptation Planning in India using a Common Framework ?
-What is the significance & findings of the report ?
 - [ ] What is National Action Plan on Climate Change ?
 What are its objectives ?
 What is its siginificance ?
-- [ ] #national-parks : Nongkhyllem Wildlife Sanctuary ?
 - [ ] What is Tiki formaiton in MP ?
 What is its significance ?

 ## 20th April